Industrial Data Services for Quality Control in Smart Manufacturing

 BIBA focuses on: 1) the creation of data quality guidelines for manufacturing and 2) the extension of its software QualiExplore to support a) production data quality knowledge, and b) production line certification under the aspect of data quality.
 The extension of QualiExplore includes the integration of a digital assistant (conversational AI).

 Duration 01.01.2021 - 31.12.2023, Funded by H2020

 strENgtHening skills and training expertise for TunisiAN and MorroCan transition to industry 4.0 Era

 ENHANCE aims at strengthening the cooperation between 3 EU and 4 PC universities across recent research outcomes related to MPQ 4.0.
-From a capacity building perspective, this consortium will improve the capacity of HEI in PC with innovative programmes.
-It will develop new competences and skills to transfer later to socio-economic partners.
+From a capacity-building perspective, this consortium will improve the capacity of HEI in PC with innovative programmes.
+It will develop new competencies and skills to transfer later to socio-economic partners.
 ENHANCE will guarantee the sustainability of the consolidated learning programs and materials through the creation of 2 new DIH in PC.

 Duration 01.01.2021 - 31.12.2023, Funded by Erasmus+

 AI-Driven Cognitive Robotic Platform for Agile Production environments